-Driver diagrams: A driver diagram visually demonstrates the causal relationship between your change ideas, secondary drivers, primary drivers, and overall aim.
+DRIVER DIAGRAMS: A driver diagram visually demonstrates the causal relationship between your change ideas, secondary drivers, primary drivers and your overall aim.
 A description of each of these components is outlined in the table below.
-This change package is organized by the components of the driver diagram to (1) help you and your care team identify potential change ideas to implement at your facility and (2) show how this quality-improvement tool can be used by your team to tackle new process problems.
+This change package is organized by reviewing the components of the driver diagram to first, help provide you and your care team identify potential change ideas to implement at your facility and second, to show how this quality improvement tool can be used by your team to tackle new process problems.